 Zirconia’s smooth surface helps reduce plaque buildup around implants, enhancing oral hygiene.

-FAQs About Zirconia Bridges
+FAQs About Zirconia Bridge

 1. Are zirconia bridges better than metal bridges?